-The ADS1294/6/8 are a family of multichannel, simultaneous sampling, 24-bit, delta-sigma ($\Delta\Sigma$) analog-to-digital converters (ADCs) with a built-in programmable gain amplifier (PGA), internal reference, and an onboard oscillator.
-ADS1294/6/8 incorporate all of the features that are commonly required in medical electrocardiogram (ECG) and electroencephalogram (EEG) applications.
+The ADS1294/6/8/4R/6R/8R are a family multichannel, simultaneous sampling, 24-bit. delta-sigma ( $\Delta\Sigma$ ) analog-to-digital converters (ADCs) with built-in programmable gain amplifiers (PGAs), internal reference, and an onboard oscillator.
+The ADS1294/6/8/4R/6R/8R incorporate all of the features commonly required in medical electrocardiogram (ECG) and electroencephalogram (EEG) applications.

-With its high levels of integration and exceptional performance, the ADS1294/6/8 family enables the creation of scalable medical instrumentation systems at significantly reduced size, power, and overall cost.
+With its high levels of integration and exceptional performance, the ADS1294/6/8/4R/6R/8R family enables the development of scalable medical instrumentation systems at significantly reduced size, power, and overall cost.

-The ADS1294/6/8 have a flexible input multiplexer per channel that can be independently connected to the internally-generated signals for test, temperature, and lead-off detection.
+The ADS1294/6/8/4R/6R/8R have a flexible input multiplexer per channel that can be independently connected to the internally-generated signals for test, temperature, and lead-off detection.
 Additionally, any configuration of input channels can be selected for derivation of the right leg drive (RLD) output signal.
-The ADS1294/6/8 operate at data rates as high as 32kSPS, thereby allowing the implementation of software pace detection.
+The ADS1294/6/8/4R/6R/8R operate at data rates as high as 32kSPS, thereby allowing the implementation of software PACE detection.
 Lead-off detection can be implemented internal to the device, either with a pull-up/pull-down resistor or an excitation current sink/source.
-Three integrated amplifiers generate the Wilson Central Terminal (WCT) and the Goldberger Central Terminals (GCT) required for a standard 12-lead ECG.
+Three integrated amplifiers generate the Wilson Central Terminal (WCT) and the Goldberger Central Terminals (GCT) required for a standard The ADS1294R/6R/8R versions 12-lead ECG. include a fully-integrated, respiration impedance measurement function.

-Multiple ADS1294/6/8 devices can be cascaded in high channel count systems in a daisy-chain configuration.
+Multiple ADS1294/6/8/4R/6R/8R devices can be cascaded in high channel count systems in a daisy-chain configuration.

 Package options include a tiny 8mm × 8mm, 64-ball BGA and a TQFP-64.
-The BGA version is specified over the commercial temperature range of 0°C to +70°C. The TQFP version is specified over the industrial temperature range of -40°C to +85°C.
+The ADS1294/6/8 BGA version is specified over the commercial temperature range of 0°C to +70°C. The ADS1294R/6R/8R BGA and ADS1294/6/8 TQFP versions are specified over the industrial temperature range of -40°C to +85°C.